Fly-Mix/flr-as-plugin/README.md

    - filename has illegal character (such as  `blank`,  `~`, `@`, `#` ) which is outside the range of  valid characters (`0-9`, `A-Z`, `a-z`, `_`, `+`, `-`, `.`, `·`,  `!`,  `@`,  `&`, `$`, `￥`)
    - filename begins with a number or character `_`  or character`$`

+- Support for processing assets with the same filename but different path

 ## Install Flr plugin